bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

-- Feature Name: transient-erasure-semantics
+- Feature Name: shallow-optional-semantics
 - Start Date: 2020-07-21
 - RFC PR: (leave this empty)
 - Feature Commit(s): (leave this empty)

 # Summary

-The goal is to add two new languages to Typed Racket (TR).
+This RFC adds two new languages to Typed Racket (TR): shallow and optional.
 These language use the same static types as TR to compile a program, but have different opinions about what types mean when a program runs.

 Here is a quick comparison.
 To ground the discussion, let's say we have the declaration `(: str* (Listof String))` in typed code.
 The value of `str*`